conanhung/ltsiTK/README.md

 # ltsiTK
 Image and signal processing ToolKit

-An extensible framwork for images processing using Qt and OpenCV.
+An extensible framework for images processing using Qt and OpenCV.